ohmyzsh/ohmyzsh/highlighters/README.md

 To create your own ***myhighlighter*** highlighter:

 * Create your script at **highlighters/*myhighlighter*/*myhighlighter*-highlighter.zsh**.
 * Implement the `_zsh_highlight_myhighlighter_highlighter_predicate` function.
-This function must return 0 when the highlighter needs to be called, for example:
+This function must return 0 when the highlighter needs to be called and non-zero otherwise, for example:

         _zsh_highlight_myhighlighter_highlighter_predicate() {
           # Call this highlighter in SVN repositories